 - Share your concerns with the Nursery’s Designated Safeguarding Officer

-- Assess the child’s needs and develop a plan with the parents so that the child’s needs can be met
+- Assess the child’s needs and develop a plan with the parents/carers so that the child’s needs can be met

-- The setting will work with the parent and the EHAT Team in the event that an EHAT assessment is required.
+- The setting will work with the parents/carers and the EHAT Team in the event that an EHAT assessment being required.

 - In the event that the child’s needs are serious, a referral to Careline is appropriate.

 Dealing with a Disclosure

 It is important that you conduct any conversation with a child appropriately.

 1. Receive the information- stay calm and listen to the child.

 3. React appropriately- don’t promise confidentiality and do not ask any questions.

 - Record– You must keep accurate records of any concerns on a Cause for Concern: Disclosure form.
 Writing down the following

 - Date and time of the disclosure